CoderKaustab/cdc-pipeline/README.md

-# CDC Data Pipeline from MySQL to Various Sinks #
+# CDC Data Pipeline with Debezium #

 This project is designed to create a data pipeline that captures Change Data Capture (CDC) events from a source Mysql database and streams them to various sinks as depicted in the following diagram :